SAP Identity Management Solutions

 Identity Authentication Service (IAS)

-SAP cloud identity provider service handles how user authentication such as use of multi-factor authentication, adaptive authentication, SSO, social logins and corporate Identity providers.
-With branded, unified login screens for all integrated applications it provides a better and seamless experience.
+The SAP Cloud Identity provider service handles user authentication, including multi-factor authentication, adaptive authentication, SSO, social logins, and corporate Identity providers.
+With branded, unified login screens across all integrated applications, it provides a seamless experience.

 Identity Provisioning Service (IPS)